 Timeless as it may be, Scotch had to start somewhere.
-So we’ve put together a brief timeline highlighting the key moments in the journey of Scotch so far
+So we’ve put together a brief timeline highlighting the key moments in the journey of Scotch so far and the history of Whisky.

 12th Century – Whisky Distillation by Monks

 The art of distillation began in the ancient world with the Greeks and Persians practicing it for centuries.
 No one is quite sure how it made it to Britain, but Scotch, everyone’s favourite distilled product, finds its origins in 12th Century Christian monasteries.
 Long before you discovered your preferred malts, the monks were doing it first.
+THis is the first significant moment in the history of whisky.

 This is where Whisky first started out and was known then as Uisge Beatha, or water of life.
 This Celtic word was eventually anglicised into the word Whisky that we use today.